openshift/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ## Proposal

 The configuration of RAID and BIOS is finally handed over to Ironic during the IPI deployments.
-1. Add two new fields *raid* and *firmware* to *platform.baremetal.hosts* in the [install-config.yaml](https://github.com/openshift/installer/blob/master/data/data/install.openshift.io_installconfigs.yaml) file.
+1. The user runs `create manifests` and then adds RAID and BIOS fields to the **BMH** created by the installer.
-2. Openshift Installer process the field contents into manifests.
+2. The interface to terraform in the installer code parses the BIOS and RAID fields.
 3. [Terraform-provider-ironic](https://github.com/openshift-metal3/terraform-provider-ironic) gets the
-configuration of RAID and BIOS for master nodes and then passes it to Ironic([Baremetal Operator(BMO)](https://github.com/metal3-io/baremetal-operator) has supported the process of RAID and BIOS for worker nodes).
+configuration of RAID and BIOS for control plane hosts and then passes it to Ironic([Baremetal Operator(BMO)](https://github.com/metal3-io/baremetal-operator) has supported the process of RAID and BIOS for worker nodes).

 ### User Stories